 Susannah has enjoyed a full and varied career.
 She most recently appeared on stage with International Illusionist Bonidi as assistant - Lady of Mystery.
 Previous theatre Credits include: Venus in Venus and Mars and Other Myths of Mr and Ms – Edinburgh Festival 2009.
 Feste in Twelfth Night and Adele Varens in Jane Eyre, both on tour with Black Ram Theatre Company.
 The title role in Pinocchio - national tour.

 Susannah Holland trained at The Royal Welsh College of Music and Drama.
 She played Mariane in Tartuffe at The Bristol Old Vic, and Grace in A Day in The Death of Joe Egg.
 Most recently she was Irina in The Three Sisters at The Theatre Museum.

 Terence Anderson has been acting now for over ten years.
-Playing Jean in Bonnie Greer’s play Jitterbug; Eddie in John La Manchuria’s The Wild Party; Aide Williams in One Flew Over The Cuckoo’s Nest, and Ivan & Johnson in Benjamin Zephaniah’s De Botty Business.
+He has played Jean in Bonnie Greer’s play Jitterbug; Eddie in John La Manchuria’s The Wild Party; Aide Williams in One Flew over the Cuckoo’s Nest, and Ivan & Johnson in Benjamin Zephaniah’s De Botty Business.
 Recent film appearance: Reykjavik Whale Watching Massacre.